HTML forms are created using the

 The value of the

-method attribute is used to determine how the form data will be passed to the server.
+method attribute determines how the form data will be passed to the server.

 When the user submitted the form, the URL for the new page would read (without the line breaks):

-You'll notice the file name is followed by a question mark, which is followed by several name-value pairs (e.g,
+You'll notice the file name is followed by a question mark, which is followed be several name-value pairs (e.g.,

 get method is commonly used by search engines, because it allows the resulting page to be bookmarked.